nwg-piotr/nwg-shell/index.md

 # nwg-shell project

 **The nwg-shell project aims to create a consistent GTK3-based user interface for the [sway](https://github.com/swaywm/sway) Wayland Compositor.
 In order to give the user the greatest possible choice, some interface elements provide several alternative solutions.
-Freshly installed shell contains a bunch of presets, which can then be freely modified.**
+Just installed shell contains a bunch of presets, which can then be freely modified.**

 ![nwg-shell-header.png](https://raw.githubusercontent.com/nwg-piotr/nwg-shell-resources/master/images/nwg-shell/nwg-shell-header_new2.png)